 NIHR open access policy

-We support the principle of open access to the outputs of research, which can offer both social and economic benefits as well as aiding the development of new research and stimulating wider economic growth of the UK economy.
-The NIHR is also committed to adding value in research, which ensures publishing research results in full in an accessible and unbiased report.
+The NIHR supports the principle of open access to the outputs of research, which can offer both social and economic benefits, as well as aid the development of new research and stimulate wider economic growth of the UK economy.
+The NIHR is also committed to adding value in research, one aspect of which is ensuring that research results are published in full in an accessible and unbiased report.

-The DHSC and NIHR support the fundamental principles that:
+The Department of Health and Social Care (DHSC) and the NIHR support the fundamental principles that:

 - ideas and knowledge derived from publicly funded research must be made available and accessible for public use, interrogation and scrutiny as widely, rapidly and effectively as possible